sestaton/tephra/README.md

 **DEPENDENCIES**

-# Required

-[GenomeTools](genometools.org) and [Vmatch](vmatch.de) are required for TE prediction and classification.
-In addition, HMMERv3 and BLAST+ are required for classification steps.

-# Optional

-[HelitronScanner](http://sourceforge.net/projects/helitronscanner/) and [MGEScan-nonltr](https://github.com/MGEScan/mgescan) for identifying Helitrons and non-LTR retrotransposons (these are not yet incorporated into Tephra).

-One of the final stages of Tephra is to infer patterns of molecular evoltion, and this requires a feq external programs.
+One of the final stages of Tephra is to infer patterns of molecular evoltion, and this requires a few external programs.
 Specifically, you will need to download [ClustalW](http://clustal.org/download/2.1/) and [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html#download).
 The versions tested are Clustal v2.1 and PAML v4.8.
 Unfortunately, I cannot guarantee everything will work, especially with different versions of PAML, so please aim to have those versions in your PATH.
 If this is a problem, please let me know.

 **SUPPORT AND DOCUMENTATION**